murshidomer/github-slideshow/_posts/0000-01-02-murshidomer.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-was not built in a day
+Rome was not built in a day
 Use the left arrow to go back!